MacEwan Alumni Shine at Fringe

 “We had to do something called a vocal mask, which was basically your mini one-person monologue — and that monologue did lead to my solo Fringe show.”

-Performing Deep Fried Curried Perogies led to other opportunities beyond performance: Michelle now works for anti-racism organizations as a facilitator for youth of African descent to develop leadership skills through performing arts.
-She’s also worked with the Bullying Awareness Network in collaboration with Community Initiatives Against Family Violence, and co-facilitates workshops around the impacts of historical legislation and systemic oppression on Indigenous communities.
+Performing Deep Fried Curried Perogies led to other opportunities beyond performance: Michelle worked for anti-racism organizations as a facilitator for youth of African descent to develop leadership skills through performing arts.
+She’s also worked with the Bullying Awareness Network in collaboration with Community Initiatives Against Family Violence.

 Now, she reminisces about her cohort from Theatre Arts in the ‘90s, and notes how connected they still are; many of them are treading the boards across Canada and also right here in Edmonton — and how even their kids are growing into Fringe performers and producers, too.